Pixel 9a vs Nothing Phone (3a) Pro: Nothing can stop the Pixel 9a

 Summary

-This battle will be a difficult one.
+This battle is a difficult one.
 On the one hand, we have the Pixel 9a, representing a very successful bloodline of affordable flagships, featuring the latest Tensor processor, a decent camera system, a big battery, a great OLED screen, and lots of software magic onboard.
 It's a lot of phone for $499.
-That's if Google decides to stick with its A-series pricing, which we hope it will.

-Couple all this with the rumored price between $300 and $400.
+Couple all this with the $459 price for the 256GB model and you end up with a very potent midranger.
 Granted, the phone lacks wireless charging, and its ultrawide camera might not be amazing, plus the Snapdragon 7s Gen 3 is slightly slower than the Tensor G4, but the important boxes seem to be ticked.

 This comparison will be updated with all the benchmarks and tests soon, so stay tuned for the final verdict.